Human-Connection/lagacy-documentation/README.md

 - Create Interface API
 - Frontend prototype in [Vue.js 2.0](https://vuejs.org/)
 - Communicaton service(Chat,Notification...)

+## Is Human Connection charitable organization?

+Our work is officially recognized by the German tax institution as to be promoting international understanding and attitude as well as tolerance in all spheres of culture

 # [Pre-Beta](http://beta.humanconnection.org/) features functionality (updated: 27/12/16)
 For further information please visit our [release notes] (http://beta.humanconnection.org/releases_note)